 However, quackery in modern medicine is rampant without ever mentioning unproven therapies.

 Statin drugs are pure quackery.
 The assumption that cholesterol causes heart disease has never been proven.
 There is simply no “causal” relationship between cholesterol and heart disease.
-The connection between heart disease and cholesterol is tenuous at best, especially considering the great number of heart attacks in people who have “healthy” cholesterol numbers.
+The connection between heart disease and cholesterol is tenuous at best, especially considering the great number of heart attacks in people who have so-called “healthy” cholesterol numbers.
+[The Cholesterol Myths]

 By healthy, I mean the artificially imposed numbers created by the pharmaceutical industry hoping to make money from our ignorance.